IACS-CS/web-design-instructions/canvas/creating_a_canvas.md

 1. The size of the coordinates you draw on the canvas with
 2. The size the canvas shows up on the screen.

+Here's a quick CodePen demo to show you how those two different sets of dimensions interact: try changing the different sizes and repeatedly drawing a square and see what happens:

+{% include codepen.html id="eYymVBW" %}

 #### A Simple Fixed-Size Canvas
 The easiest thing to do is to create a canvas with a fixed size in pixels, and set its internal and its display size to be the same.
 To do that you need to set the internal size using the *width* and *height* attributes of the canvas and the display size by setting the *width* and *height* attributes of the *style* of the canvas element.